AleksiSupikoski/NiFi-Big-Data-Batch-Ingestion/reports/Assignment-1-report.md

 1.5

 The mysimbdp-dataingest can be be easily scaled by adding nodes to a NiFi cluster thus increasing its power.
-In the same way we can add more nodes to Cassandra.
+I provide an example of such deployment in /code/nificluster/docker-compose.yml In the same way we can add more nodes to Cassandra.

 # 2